 When could you use this idiom?

-- To understand both sides of an argument.
+- If you want to better understand both sides of an argument.

-- So you can better understand the opinions of someone you are debating.
+- So you can further understand the opinions of someone you are debating.

 - To improve your debating skills.

-- In order to have an argument with someone!
+- When you really want to have an argument with someone!

 - “I’m going to play devil’s advocate for a moment so you will get an idea of what the opposition will say…”

 Playing Devil’s Advocate: Why Founders Should Ignore The Blog …